 Register with the Florida Department of Revenue to collect, report, and pay sales and surtax.

-Once you have registered your rented property as a vacation rental, you are responsible for ensuring the property meets a number of health and safety requirements in order to keep your vacation rental license.
-As the licensed agent, you will be held responsible for all violations cited during an inspection if it occurs while the property is listed under you.
-For example:
+Once you have registered your rented property as a vacation rental, you are responsible for ensuring the property meets several health and safety requirements to keep your vacation rental license.
+As the licensed agent, you will be held accountable for all violations cited during an inspection if it occurs while the property is listed under you.

-The County stipulates a maximum overnight occupancy of 2 persons per bedroom plus 2 additional persons per property, up to a maximum of 12 persons excluding children under 3 years of age.
+The County stipulates a maximum overnight occupancy of two persons per bedroom plus two additional persons per property, up to twelve persons, excluding children under three years of age.

-If the property to be listed as a short term vacation rental is part of a condominium or homeowners association, the County requires written authorization from the relevant association for the property to be operated as a short term vacation rental.
+Suppose the property listed as a short-term vacation rental is part of a condominium or homeowners association.
+In that case, the County requires written authorization from the relevant association for the property to be operated as a short-term vacation rental.

-Short Term Vacation Rentals with swimming pools are required to have at least one safety feature (pool safety barrier, pool safety cover, pool alarm or door latch/alarm) if they allow children under the age of six.
+Short-term Vacation rentals with swimming pools must have at least one safety feature (pool safety barrier, pool safety cover, pool alarm or door latch/alarm) if they allow children under the age of six.
 This does not apply if it is a community swimming pool.

 The city of Miami considers a short term rental as lodging use for less than 30 days.